-The formula for acceleration due to gravity at a depth h – with derivation
+Formula for acceleration due to gravity at a depth h – with derivation

-Last updated on April 16th, 2021 at 09:42 am
+Last updated on April 19th, 2023 at 04:43 pm

-In this post, we will discuss and derive the formula for acceleration due to gravity at a depth h.
+In this post, we will discuss and derive the formula for the acceleration due to gravity at a depth h.
 As the depth from the earth’s surface is increased, the value of g falls.
 We will discuss and derive the equation that describes the change in the value of g due to depth from the earth’s surface.

-g2 = g (1 – h/R).
+g2 = g (1 – h/R)

 Here g2 is the acceleration due to gravity at depth h and R is the radius of the earth.